honganndo/Cancer-Clinical-Trial-Database/README.md

 ## Log
 **July 2023**
-Documentation updated and cleaned up by Peter.
+- Documentation updated and cleaned up by Peter.
 Frontend refactored with CSS and JS.

 **January - April 2023**
-Created by Ann and Peter as part of a project for the introduction to databases course at Columbia University.
+- Created by Ann and Peter as part of a project for the introduction to databases course at Columbia University.
 Frontend was implemented using HTML, backend using Python and Flask, and database using PostgreSQL.

 ## Features
-Entity–relationship model:
+**Entity–relationship model**
 ![Cancer Clinical Trial Database ER diagram](./images/er-diagram.png "Cancer Clinical Trial Database ER diagram")

-Database queries:
+**Database queries**
 Various parameters and inputs from the search bar and dropdown menu options are combined to form a valid database query.
 The query operates across multiple data tables to return the relevant information in the results page.

-User accounts:
+**User accounts**
 User accounts can be created to store clinical trials accross web sessions.
 The register/login page allows for creation of new users (ensuring the integrity constraint of no duplicate users) as well as validation of username and password of returning users.